Revive dull or pigmented skin for sunny season with the 9 best Vitamin C serums on the market

 Avoid if: We couldn’t find any reasons why you wouldn’t want to give this one a try

-Buy if: You're looking for a Vitamin C serum that works against discolouration
+Buy if: You're looking for a seriously formulated Vitamin C serum at an excellent price

 RRP: £165 Vitamin C: 15% Key ingredients: Ferulic acid, Vitamin E

 CE Ferulic is on practically every list of best Vitamin C serums, and with good reason.
-SkinCeuticals are pioneers of antioxidant skincare and this is their hero product.
+SkinCeuticals are pioneers of antioxidant skincare, and this is their hero product.
 In fact, the only thing keeping it off the top of this list is the price, which will be prohibitive to some.
 Budgets aside, if you can afford to buy this, you should.
 It combines 15% gold standard stable Vitamin C with Vitamin E plus ferulic acid, another antioxidant that's known to boost the power and stability of Vit C when combined.
 You'll spot this trio of ingredients together a few times in this list, but just know that these guys did it first.
-Texture-wise this is loose and watery, so should be pressed into the skin rather than massaged.
-Due to this very light feel this is one of our favourite Vit C serums for layering, it sinks into skin instantly and you can top it with any other products, no problem.
+Texture-wise, this is loose and watery, so it should be pressed into the skin rather than massaged.
+Due to this very light feel, this is one of our favourite Vit C serums for layering.
+It sinks into skin instantly, and you can top it with any other products, no problem.

 Avoid if: You don’t want to spend over £100